Guide to Generating and Comparing 3D Protein Structures¶

 If you are curious whether Sequence 2 may physically interact with Sequence 1, consider testing them together using AlphaFold3 Multimer, which is designed to predict protein-protein complexes.

-Abramson, J et al. Accurate structure prediction of biomolecular interactions with AlphaFold 3.
+Abramson, J. et al. Accurate structure prediction of biomolecular interactions with AlphaFold 3.
 Nature, 2024.

-Fast and accurate protein structure search with Foldseek.
+van Kempen, M., Kim, S., Tumescheit, C., Mirdita, M., Lee, J., Gilchrist, C.L.M., Söding, J., and Steinegger, M. Fast and accurate protein structure search with Foldseek.
 Nature Biotechnology, 2023.

-Holm, Liisa.
-Dali server: structural unification of protein families.
-Nucleic acids research 50.W1, 2022.
+Holm, L. Dali server: structural unification of protein families.
+Nucleic Acids Research, 50(W1), 2022.

-Sebastian Bittrich, Joan Segura, Jose M Duarte, Stephen K Burley, Yana Rose, RCSB protein Data Bank: exploring protein 3D similarities via comprehensive structural alignments.
-Bioinformatics, Volume 40, Issue 6, June 2024.
+Bittrich, S., Segura, J., Duarte, J.M., Burley, S.K., and Rose, Y. RCSB Protein Data Bank: exploring protein 3D similarities via comprehensive structural alignments.
+Bioinformatics, 40(6), 2024.